Reference

 .

-Change the parameters for the problem
+Change the weights for the problem

 and return a new problem instance.